-Earlier, you took a step towards strengthening your "ideal" self by listing those attributes you believe are part of your core self, beneath all the layers.
-It is time to peal the onion, one layer at a time.
+Before the break, you took a step towards strengthening your "ideal" self by listing those attributes you believe are part of your core self, beneath all the layers.
+It is time to peel the onion, one layer at a time.
 Not an easy task, sometimes causing pain and tears, but it is well worth it.